redmoses/MS-Office-Online-File-Launcher/README.md

 Poom
 =====

-Open document files from your linux file explorer in the free Microsoft Office Online version on your browser.
+Open document files from your local file system in the free Microsoft Office Online version on your browser.

 ## What?
 The app is primarily a dropbox client.
 When a document file is opened using the app it uploads the file to your Dropbox